ngocthieuff/web3-learning-patrick/Lesson 2: Welcome to Remix! Simple Storage/Solidity language theory.md

-# Down to Rabbit hole - Solidity
+# Down to Rabbit hole - Solidity :rabbit:

 ### Visibility and Getters: